scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 being run.
 This is called the just-in-time compilation.
 The level of code optimization is, however, low with just-in-time compilation, since it has to be fast.
-To avoid recompiling, the so called HotSpot compiler only optimizes parts of the code which are executed frequently.
+To avoid recompiling, the so called HotSpot compiler only optimizes parts of the code, which are executed frequently.
 What this means for the benchmark writer is that a program might have different  performance each time it is run.
 Executing the same piece of code (e.g. a method) multiple times in the same JVM instance might give very different performance results depending